CtrlAltDel64/linked_list_learn/README.md

   * What happens when the element does not exist in the list?
 Find a solution.
   * What happens if we want to remove the first element?
 Can you imagine a solution ?
   * What happens if we want to remove the first and only element ?

+## At Home

+Write a method that sorts the list:

+* Do not change number values, only modify pointers between nodes
+* You shall return a pointer to the new head of the list
+* The head of the list can change
+* You may use any sorting algorithm you want
+* You should write an iterative function, easier to code, but you are free to implement it recursively if you feel like it.